OctopusDeploy/docs/src/pages/docs/infrastructure/workers/kubernetes-worker/scaling-behaviour.md

 [Kubernetes structures](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).

 ### Advanced Options
-Kubernetes supports [Kubernetes event-Drive Autoscaling](https://keda.sh/) which allows Kubernetes nodes to be added/remove according to user-defined rules (eg cpu usage, rather than request).
+Kubernetes supports [Kubernetes Event Driven Autoscaling](https://keda.sh/) which allows Kubernetes nodes to be added/remove according to user-defined rules (eg cpu usage, rather than request).

 This may be an appropriate solution for complex deployment systems.